tedmoore/schelp2/docs/Classes/SoundFileView.md

 |----------|-------------|
 | `` | An Instance of SoundFile to display. |

 ### `read`
- Reads a section of the [soundfile](#soundfile) and displays it in the view.
+ Reads a section of the [#-soundfile](#-soundfile) and displays it in the view.
 For large files, you may want to use readWithTask instead.
 The 'block' argument has no effect; the display resolution is infinite.**Arguments:**

 | Argument | Description |
 |----------|-------------|